Berg0162/Tacx-Virtual-Shifting/README.md

 👉 That’s it!
 No need for extra gadgets.

-- **No Zwift Cog required** — just keep your bike chain in an optimal straight chain line, like in gear **34/17** or optimize chain position for your setup.
+- **No Zwift Cog required** — align your bike chain in an optimal straight line, like in gear **34/17**.
 - **No Zwift Play required** — although it will likely work as well if you own one.

 This project bridges your trainer and Zwift so that **pressing shift buttons on Zwift Click** feels like changing gears on a VS-enabled trainer.

 ## 🌟 Why this project?
 - Many Tacx smart trainers are still working great but lack VS.
+- At minimal cost this project can unlock a similar experience and increase the durability of your trainer.
-- Garmin/Tacx enabled VS on **ONLY** selected new models.
+- Garmin/Tacx has enabled VS on **ONLY** selected new models.
   - Later than Wahoo and Elite, Garmin/Tacx deployed in the summer of 2025 a VS firmware update for recent Tacx smart trainers!
-- At minimal cost this project can unlock a similar experience and increase the durability of your trainer.
 - This repo provides **an Arduino library + concise examples** so you can try VS yourself.

 ## 📦 What you’ll find here
 - **`/src`** → the C++ library (building blocks for VS).
 - **`/examples`** → ready-to-run demos showing how to connect and shift.
-- **`/docs`** → background info on Tacx protocols, VS concepts, and troubleshooting.
+- **`/docs`** → background info, settings and troubleshooting.

 ## 🛠 Who is this for?
 This project is written with **novice programmers who are also cyclists** in mind.